jollywhoppers/bitchsky-app/README.md

 - Share links to bitchsky.app or bsky.app
 - Embed player works with [stream.place](https://stream.place/) links!
 - No push notifications (may be added later)
-- Kept super up-to-date (rarely unstable as a result)
+- Kept super up-to-date (sporadically unstable as a result)

 ### Experiments